 Step 1: Cut the kumquats in half and remove the seeds with the tip of a knife.
-It’s tedious but not difficult.
+Removing the seeds is tedious but not difficult.

-Puree about three-fourths of kumquats in a food processor to make puree.
-You’re looking for about 2/3 cup puree.
+Puree about three-fourths of kumquats in a food processor to make a kumquat puree.
+You’re looking for about 2/3 cup.